kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~

 Autoencoder is a neural network technique that is trained to attempt to copy its input to its output.
 The autoencoder as dimensional reduction methods have achieved great success via the powerful reprehensibility of neural networks.
-The main idea is one hidden layer between input and output layers has fewer units which could be used as reduced dimension of feature space.
-Specially for texts, documents, and sequences that contains many features, autoencoder could help to process of data faster and more efficient.
+The main idea is, one hidden layer between the input and output layers with fewer neurons can be used to reduce the dimension of feature space.
+Specially for texts, documents, and sequences that contains many features, autoencoder could help to process data faster and more efficiently.

 .. image:: docs/pic/Autoencoder.png